Transcript #413: python-build-standalone finds a home

 23:00 Anyway, what do we got next?

-23:02 We have a quick bit of follow up here.
+23:02 We have a quick bit of follow-up here.

 23:04 Okay.

-23:05 I just did a, I did some searching.
+23:04 I just did some searching.

-23:06 So over on PIPX.
+23:06 So, over on PipX.

-23:16 Right.
+23:16 Right?

-23:16 Because PIPX is really just a wrapper around create virtual environment, pip install package, pip install dash U package.
+23:16 Because PipX is really just a wrapper around create virtual environment, pip install package, pip install dash U package.

-23:23 Right.
+23:23 Right?

-23:23 And so if they just change the internals to say UV pip install, then PIPX would all of a sudden become super awesome.
+23:23 And so, if they just change the internals to say UV pip install, then PipX would all of a sudden become super awesome.

 23:31 This recommendation is unfortunately over half a year old, but it does have 21 upvotes.